my-dao-dashboard/My-DAO-Dashboard/branding/README.md

+![MDD Mood](https://i.imgur.com/M7thpm5.png "MDD-moodboard")

 # Branding
-![MDD Mood](https://i.imgur.com/M7thpm5.png "MDD-moodboard")

-These are the branding guidelines for the My-DAO-Dashboard styling.<br>
+Below are the branding guidelines for the My-DAO-Dashboard styling.<br>
 In these guidelines, following topics will be covered:

   * [Logo](#Logo)